caiguanhao/opencc/README.md

 OpenCC in one executable.
 You can also use OpenCC in browser.
 See [in-browser Chinese conversion tool](https://caiguanhao.github.io/opencc/wasm/).

+The config and dictionary Go files are generated from the source of OpenCC version 1.1.0.
+You can also generate them using `go test`.

 ## Command Line

 ```